SamScholefield/mbacFirebase/README.md

 To view the database secret hover over the password field and click 'Show'.
 This key is required for each read/write instruction as described above.

 #Create Apps Script project

+Managing Projects

+Creating and deleting projects

+This will teach you how to create a standalone project from Google Drive and how to create a container-bound project for each of the supported containers.

+Creating a project from Google Drive

+The first time you want to create a script from Drive, follow these steps:

++ Open Google Drive.
++ Click Create.
++ Click Connect more apps.
++ When the "Connect apps to Drive" window appears, type "script" into the search box and press the Enter key.
++ Click Connect next to the listing for Google Apps Script.
++ Click OK in the confirmation window.

+Now that you've connected the app, you can create a script by following just these steps:

++ Open Google Drive.
++ Click Create.
++ Select Script.
++ Select File > Save.
++ Enter the name of your project and click OK to save it.

 #Add FireBase library to Apps Script Project